Fairey Band: Fairey Aviation

 The band was formed in 1937 as the Fairey Aviation Works Band by workers at the aircraft factory.
 This was at a time when the company was producing aircraft that would see plenty of action in the first few weeks of World War II, although sadly few of its aircraft would be of sufficient calibre to pose a real threat to German aircraft.
 Its aircraft, especially the old-fashioned yet versatile and destructive Fairey Swordfish, mainly carried torpedoes for the Fleet Air Arm.
 Fairey were taken over by Westland Aircraft of Yeovil, chiefly due to its innovative Fairey Rotodyne.
+The band's name was shortened to the Fairey Band in the 1960s and changed to the Fairey Engineering Works Band in the late 1970s.

 Sponsorship

-It became known as the Williams Fairey Band when Fairey Engineering was taken over by Williams Holdings in 1986.
-This company was bought by the American Kidde fire safety company in 2000, although the band retained the Williams Fairey name.
+The band became known as the Williams Fairey Engineering Band when Fairey Engineering Ltd was taken over by Williams Holdings in 1986.
+In the mid-1990s, the band shortened its name to the Williams Fairey Band.
+In 2000 Williams Holdings was broken up and Williams Fairey Engineering was spun off into the Kidde plc fire safety company, although the band retained the Williams Fairey name.
 The sponsorship by Kidde finished at the end of 2002.
-In 2003, they were sponsored by FP (Music), a subsidiary of Fosters Partners (Asia).
-At the beginning of 2010 the band acquired a new sponsorship in the shape of the British brass instrument maker "Geneva Instruments" and became known as the "Fairey (Geneva) Band".
-This arrangement ceased during 2011 whence the band reverted to its original name of "The Fairey Band".
+In 2003, they were sponsored by FP (Music), a subsidiary of Fosters Partners (Asia), and the band's releases reflected this with the name Fairey FP (Music) Band.
+At the beginning of 2010 the band acquired a new sponsorship in the shape of the British brass instrument maker Geneva Instruments and became known as the Fairey (Geneva) Brass Band.
+This arrangement ceased during 2011 whence the band reverted to its original name of the Fairey Band.

 Although no longer sponsored, the band still use the same bandroom location, where rehearsals take place.
 The road has now been named after Sir Richard Fairey (see address in panel).